ASFHyP3/actions/README.md

-Builds a Docker image from the `Dockerfile` in the repository root and pushes it to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) with the specified version tag, and is best paired with either the `reusable-version-info.yml` workflow or the `reusable-git-object-name.yml` workflow.
+Builds a Docker image from the `Dockerfile` in the repository root and pushes it to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) with the specified version tag, and is best paired with either the `reusable-version-info.yml` workflow.
 This workflow will additionally push the image with a `latest` and `test` tag for merges to the release and develop branch, respectively.
 Use like: